Skip to content

-More than 1,000 years ago, the great Khmer civilization began blossoming in Southeast Asia.
+More than 1,000 years ago, the Khmer civilization began blossoming in Southeast Asia.
 In the following centuries, the Khmer changed the art, architecture and culture of the entire region.
 In the millennium that followed kingdoms rose and fell as people throughout the region fought and loved, sharing and intermingling their creativity, ideas, dreams and destiny.

 Today, the modern lands of Cambodia, Laos, Thailand and Vietnam use the latest technology.
 But there we also see ancient traditions that stretch back to the roots of these rich lands.